Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Massive Graviton Scattering Amplitudes, TGRET and Double Copy

 Finally, we compare the four-dilation amplitude \eqref{appeq:Amp-4phi-LO} or \eqref{appeq:Amp-4phi-LO-p=m} with the four-graviton amplitude \eqref{eq:Amp-4hp-LO+NLO} at the leading order of high energy expansion.\ From this comparison, we explicitly demonstrate that for the four-point graviton (dilaton) scattering amplitudes the TGRET holds as follows:

-in agreement with our general TGRET formula \eqref{eq:TGRET}.\ This is illustrated in Fig.\,\ref{fig:6}.\ From the above TGRET, we can understand the striking energy-power cancellations of $E^{11}\hsm\ito E^{1}$ in the four graviton scattering amplitude $\MM [4\hP]$ as computed in the Landau gauge of the covariant TMG theory.\ This can be understood because on the right-hand side of Eq.\eqref{eq:TGRET-4pt} the dilaton scattering amplitude $\MMT [4\phi]$ [as given by Eqs.\eqref{appeq:4phi-h-sum-p0}\eqref{appeq:Amp-4phi-full} or Eq.\eqref{appeq:Amp-4phi-sum-p=m}] has the apparent high-energy-scaling of $E^1$ and it has a much simpler structure of energy dependence due to its external scalar dilaton states having no polarization and the $\phi\hs\phi\hs h$ vertex containing only two (rather than three) partial derivatives.\ Thus, the leading-order energy-dependence of $s^{\frac{1}{2}}$ in the dilaton scattering amplitude $\MMT [4\phi]$ is manifest, without any extra large cancellations among the individual terms.\ Hence, we conclude that the right-hand side of the TGRET \eqref{eq:TGRET-4pt} provides a proof to guarantee the striking cancellations of $E^{11}\!\ito E^{1}$ in the graviton amplitude $\MM [4\hP]$ of Eq.\eqref{eq:app-Amp-4hp} as computed in the Landau gauge and of $E^{12}\!\ito E^{1}$ in the graviton amplitude $\MM [4\hP]$ of Eq.\eqref{eq:app-Amp-4hp-U} as computed in the unitary gauge (cf.\ Appendix\,\ref{app:B3}).
+in agreement with our general TGRET formula \eqref{eq:TGRET}.\ This is illustrated in Fig.\,\ref{fig:6}.\ From the above TGRET, we can understand the striking energy-power cancellations of $E^{11}\hsm\ito E^{1}$ in the four-point graviton scattering amplitude $\MM_{\rm{L}}^{}\hsm [4\hP]$ as computed in Landau gauge of the WTMG theory.\ This can be understood because on the right-hand side of Eq.\eqref{eq:TGRET-4pt} the dilaton scattering amplitude $\MMT_{\rm{L}}^{}\hsm [4\phi]$ [as given by Eqs.\eqref{appeq:4phi-h-sum-p0}\eqref{appeq:Amp-4phi-full} or Eq.\eqref{appeq:Amp-4phi-sum-p=m}] has the apparent high-energy scaling behavior of $E^1$ and it has a much simpler structure of energy dependence due to its external scalar dilaton states having no polarization and the $\phi\hs\phi\hs h$ vertex containing only two (rather than three) partial derivatives.\ Thus, the leading-order energy-dependence of $s^{\frac{1}{2}}$ in the dilaton scattering amplitude $\MM_{\rm{L}}^{}\hsm [4\phi]$ is manifest, without any extra large cancellations among the individual terms.\ Hence, we conclude that the right-hand side of the TGRET \eqref{eq:TGRET-4pt} provides a proof to guarantee the striking energy cancellations of $E^{11}\!\ito E^{1}$ in the graviton amplitude $\MM_{\rm{L}}^{}\hsm [4\hP]$ of Eq.\eqref{eq:app-Amp-4hp} as computed in the Landau gauge and of $E^{12}\!\ito E^{1}$ in the graviton amplitude $\MM_{\rm{U}}^{}\hsm [4\hP]$ of Eq.\eqref{eq:app-Amp-4hp-U} as computed in the unitary gauge (cf.\ Appendix\,\ref{app:B3}).

 \vs